belgattitude/nextjs-monorepo-example/CONTRIBUTING.md

 ## Workflow

 > **Note**
-> Please feature/fix/update... into individual PRs (not one changin everything)
+> Please feature/fix/update... into individual PRs (not one changing everything)

 - Fork this repo on github.
 - Create a branch, make the changes, push and create a P/R via github